 As agents interact with peers on their team, they learn from one another, leverage each other’s strengths and derive greater satisfaction from their daily work.
 By acknowledging and encouraging such open cooperation between your team members, you nurture all manner of positive associations they have with their jobs and coworkers.

-An important facet of cooperation among call center employees is the way in which they communicate with each other and their clients.
+An important facet of cooperation among call center representatives is the way in which they communicate with each other and their clients.

 The most apparent element of communication that affects the environment in your call center is loudness.
 The raw decibels individual agents produce should be kept to a minimum.
 Loud noises break agents’ ability to focus, potentially disrupting multiple caller interactions at once.